Don DeLillo: 1970s

 DeLillo's inaugural decade of novel writing has been his most productive to date, resulting in the writing and publication of six novels between 1971 and 1978.

 DeLillo resigned from the advertising industry in 1964, moved into a modest apartment near the Queens–Midtown Tunnel ("It wasn't Paris in the 1920s, but I was happy"), and began work on his first novel.
 Of the early days of his writing career, he remarked: "I lived in a very minimal kind of way.
 My telephone would be $4.20 every month.
 I was paying a rent of sixty dollars a month.
 And I was becoming a writer.
 So in one sense, I was ignoring the movements of the time."
 His first novel, Americana, was written over four years and finally published in 1971, to modest critical praise.
 It concerned "a television network programmer who hits the road in search of the big picture".

 DeLillo revised the novel in 1989 for paperback reprinting.
 Reflecting on the novel later in his career, he said, "I don't think my first novel would have been published today as I submitted it.
 I don't think an editor would have read 50 pages of it.
 It was very overdone and shaggy, but two young editors saw something that seemed worth pursuing and eventually we all did some work on the book and it was published."
 Later still, DeLillo continued to feel a degree of surprise that Americana was published: "I was working on my first novel, Americana, for two years before I ever realized that I could be a writer [...]
 I had absolutely no assurance that this book would be published because I knew that there were elements that I simply didn't know how to improve at that point.
 So I wrote for another two years and finished the novel.
 It wasn't all that difficult to find a publisher, to my astonishment.
 I didn't have a representative.
 I didn't know anything about publishing.
 But an editor at Houghton Mifflin read the manuscript and decided that this was worth pursuing."

 Americana was followed in rapid succession by the American college football/nuclear war black comedy End Zone (1972)—written under the working titles "The Self-Erasing Word" and "Modes of Disaster Technology"—and the rock and roll satire Great Jones Street (1973), which DeLillo later felt was "one of the books I wish I'd done differently.
 It should be tighter, and probably a little funnier."
-He married Barbara Bennett, a former banker turned landscape designer, in 1975.